 - Forward your emails to someone else in your office to deal with and write ‘what do they mean?’ after the subject line.

 - Yell at your computer or throw it out the window.

 - Play CubeField

 The source of email-related anxiety depends on the individual.
-Some people find that the delay between emails is the main cause of their anxiety, others feel that their email only brings bad news and many find that replying to extraneous emails is time-consuming and unproductive.
-The podcast Reply All even created a holiday, Email Debt Forgiveness Day, in an effort to alleviate inbox stress.
+Some people find that the delay between emails is the main cause of their anxiety, others feel that their email only brings bad news and more find that replying to extraneous emails is time-consuming and unproductive.
+The podcast Reply All even created a holiday, Email Debt Forgiveness Day, in an effort to alleviate inbox stress!

 Lengthy emails certainly have their place in an inbox, in the right situation.
-But it’s hard to decipher whether the 15 emails in your inbox are all lengthy novels that require a small brainstorming session to formulate a reply or if they contain a single sentence about needing more printer ink.
-Replying to those 15 emails could take 15 minutes or 2 hours.
-Which is why it’s important to filter your emails before they arrive in your inbox.
+It’s hard to decipher whether the 15 emails in your inbox are all lengthy novels that require a small brainstorming session to formulate a reply or if they contain a single sentence about needing more printer ink.
+Which is why replying to those 15 emails could take 15 minutes or 2 hours, highlighting the importance of having your emails filtered before they arrive in your inbox.

 - Communicate with your internal staff about what should be in emails and what shouldn’t

 - Arrange a clear communication process with your clients (daily, weekly, monthly etc)

 - Clean your inbox!
 And keep it clean.